ECE 22.05 and 22.06 certification helmets

 SHARP is a British government program which tests motorcycle helmets, and classifies them with a rating from 1 to 5 stars (with 5 being the highest score).

-Would you like to know more about the differences between brands or specific helmets, then please don’t hesitate to contact us via the contact form or via telephone on +31 20 7600 807.
+Would you like to know more about the differences between brands or specific helmets?
+For the nerds and technicians check the PDF with the full guidelines for an ECE approval Also please don’t hesitate to contact us via the contact form or via telephone on +31 20 7600 807.